 4000 MILES (2019)

 In an age when territory is seen as the symbol of stability, but simultaneously its essence is undermined by global processes that shrink the world, physically and socially, the concept of “place” and the sense of belonging are given new and profound meanings.
+Raising questions about home, family, and place, this production took place in an actual apartment representing Vera’s house.
+The theatrical world was represented in a hyper-naturalistic manner – the lighting was the lights of the house, the sound was the noises of the house and of the outside, the smells were produced in the apartment and therefore the relationships between the characters were expressed as authentic familial relationships in the domestic space.

 Director and Translator: Yuval Zehavi